 Our strategy is to serve as the voice of early childhood by calling for investment in critical components of the early childhood system, with a particular focus on high need, hard to reach children and families.

 We value doing so in a way that is culturally and linguistically responsive, values the whole child, forwards community partnerships, relies upon collaboration across systems, increases equitable access, engages families, increases family self-sufficiency, and demonstrates high quality.

 Our intended impact is to create greater access to high quality early learning programs, assessments, and supportive interventions so children, including those with special needs, enter school kindergarten ready.

-A majority of the Illinois Early Learning Council’s work is accomplished through its committees and work groups.
+A majority of the Illinois Early Learning Council’s work is accomplished through its committees, subcommittees, and work groups.

 FY17 Early Learning Council Annual Report

 Kindergarten Transition Advisory Committee Report